 Updated: Nov 15, 2020

 My approach to fine tuning the noise around me - useful for mental clarity and decluttering.

-When you're at the Dentist's their examination of you physical state, pertaining to you teeth, and the subsequent opinions expressed in relation are opinions that matter.
-Similarly, taking your vehicle to the auto mechanic and listening to their opinion on the state of your car helps you make better decisions.
+When you're at the Dentist's their examination of your physical state pertaining to you teeth and the subsequent opinions expressed in relation are opinions that matter.
+Similarly, taking your vehicle to the auto mechanic and listening to their opinion on the state of your vehicle helps you make better decisions.
 In any of these cases, a second consultation is always recommended though many may not find it necessary.
-Key word, consultation; you are paying for and getting a professional's advice, opinion, two cents or how ever you prefer to refer to it.
+Key word, consultation; you are paying for and getting a professionals' advice, opinion.

 So, I don't waste other peoples time with my opinions unless they ask for it- or at least try hard not to, and I try not to waste my time by engaging people in ways that encourages them to express their ill conceived thoughts and opinions.
 That's not to say that I don't reach out to family, friends, colleagues who's opinions I value.
 Thank you for reading my opinion by choice.

 Listen to this professional's advice, Celeste Headlee is an award-winning journalist, professional speaker and best-selling author.
 If we all head her words we'd be learning to be more open minded and compassionate, in my opinion.